An Efficient Randomized QLP Algorithm for Approximating the Singular Value Decomposition: Proposed Rand-QLP Algorithm

-Matrix-matrix multiplication and the QR decomposition form the components of Rand-QLP computation.
-The algorithmic procedure of Rand-QLP for the matrix $\bf A$ defined above is as follows: a random matrix ${\bf \Omega} \in \mathbb R^{m \times n}$ (in this work standard Gaussian) is generated and left-multiplied by ${\bf A}^T$.
-Next, orthonormal bases for the columns of the matrix product are obtained, e.g., via the QR decomposition:
+The algorithmic procedure of Rand-QLP to factorize the matrix $\bf A$ defined above is as follows.
+First, a random matrix ${\bf \Omega} \in \mathbb R^{m \times n}$ (in this work standard Gaussian) is generated and left-multiplied by ${\bf A}^T$.
+Next, orthonormal bases for the columns of ${\bf A}^T{\bf \Omega}$ are obtained, e.g., via the QR decomposition:

 Then $\bar{\bf Q} \in \mathbb R^{n \times n}$ is left-multiplied by ${\bf A}$, and orthonormal bases for the columns of the product ${\bf A}\bar{\bf Q}$ are computed:

 We then form ${\bf Q}^T{\bf A}$ and compute the QR decomposition of its transpose: